GenieFramework/GenieFrameworkDocs/README.md

 This repository merges the docs from genieframework.com and learn.geniecloud.io into a single site.
 It is a Nuxt site built with the [Docus](docus.dev) template.

+To preview the site with all the work in progress, see the [Staging site](https://github.com/GenieFramework/GenieFrameworkDocs/pull/31) pull request.

 # Running locally

 To run the site locally, execute